RasaHQ/rasa/docs/closeloop.rst

 .. _section_closeloop:

-Closing the loop: improving your models from feedback
+Improving your models from feedback
 ======================================================